 Morning, Thursday, 7th March 2024

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from the Department of Health, ROI; Department of Health, NI; and both Houses of the Oireachtas.
+The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from DfE; DBT; FCDO; and the Welsh Government.